 Multiphase flows generate a high interest in microfluidics as the laminar flows facilitate the generation of monodisperse droplets.
 Emulsions and double emulsions can be used for nanoparticle synthesis, drug microencapsulation (lipid vesicles), and active substance encapsulation.
 Microdroplets can also be used as single microreactors in biodetection systems.
 The amplification of single DNA strands can be obtained to increase the biodetection sensitivity.
 Simple yet efficient proofs of concepts concerning droplets in microfluidics have been made using microfluidic Tees or Crosses that are very easy to implement.

 “Alternatives to the above closed-channel continuous-flow systems include novel open structures, where discrete, independently controllable droplets are manipulated on a substrate using electrowetting.
 Following the analogy of digital microelectronics, this approach is referred to as digital microfluidics.”
 (18)

-Working with low Reynolds numbers enable to properly investigate viscous liquids, especially non linear visquous effects.
-A number of microfluidic rheometry systems have been investigated and enable an alternative to conventional characterization methods.
-The study of fluids transport across micro-or nanofluidic porous media is also of high interest for oil recovery applications.
+Working with low Reynolds numbers allows to properly investigate viscous liquids, especially non linear visquous effects.
+A number of microfluidic rheometry systems have been investigated and present an alternative to conventional characterization methods.
+The study of fluid transport across micro or nanofluidic porous media is also of high interest for oil recovery applications.

 “Optofluidics refers to manipulation of light using fluids, or vice-verse, on the micro to nanometer scale.
 By taking advantage of the microfluidic manipulation, the optical properties of the fluids can be precisely and flexibly controlled to realize reconfigurable optical components which are otherwise difficult or impossible to implement with solid-state technology.
 In addition, the unique behavior of fluids on micro/nano scale has given rise to the possibility to manipulate the fluid using light.”
 (19)